ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 Find more information about indicator inputs in `Pine Reference <http://www.tradingview.com/study-script-reference/#fun_input>`__.

-Price levels ‘hline’
+Price levels 'hline'
 --------------------

-The annotation function ‘hline’ renders a horizontal line at a given fixed price level.
+The annotation function 'hline' renders a horizontal line at a given fixed price level.
 For example:

 ::